siduction/sidu-manual/data/en/0705-sys-admin-apt_en.md

 Please keep in mind that hold is only an emergency measure.
 You will run into problems if you forget to release a hold in a timely manner.
 This is even more true the more (essential) dependencies the package has.
 So please use holds only in case of emergency and release them as soon as possible.

-**Downgrade (Deactualization)**
+**Downgrade**

 Debian does not support package downgrading.
 In simple cases, installing older versions can succeed, but it can also fail spectacularly.
 For more information, see the Emergency downgrading chapter in the Debian Handbook.

 Although downgrading is not supported, it can succeed for simple packages.
-The steps for a downgrade are now demonstrated on the package *kmahjongg*:
+The steps for a downgrade are now demonstrated on the package kmahjongg:

-Unstable sources are added to *`/etc/apt/sources.list.d/debian.list`* with a hash sign "#".
+Unstable sources are added to `/etc/apt/sources.list.d/debian.list` with a hash sign "#".
-The sources for Testing are added to *`/etc/apt/sources.list.d/debian.list`* and the further commands are executed:
+The sources for Testing are added to `/etc/apt/sources.list.d/debian.list` and the further commands are executed:

 ~~~
 apt update